UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/datasets/datamind/datamind_datasets.md

 |[**Death by suicide**](../../../../images/nhs_deathbysuicide_v1.0.xltm)|ICD10|✗|✗|✗|✗|✓|
 |[**Death by mental and behavioural disorders (natural cause)**](../../../../images/nhs_deathbymental_v1.0.xltm)|ICD10|✗|✗|✗|✗|✓|

 *The phenotype definitions from the HDR UK Phenotype Library include **READ codes**.
-However, the NHS England datasets available to UK LLC only contain diagnoses recorded using ICD-10 and SNOMED CT and so we have exclude READ codes from the codelists.
+However, the NHS England datasets available to UK LLC only contain diagnoses recorded using ICD-10 and SNOMED CT and so we have excluded READ codes from the codelists.
 ## Methodology
 ### Data Sources
 Anonymised data from NHS England were used to identify the earliest diagnosis date for each condition.
 The datasets considered were: